 - monitoring your workplace activity in ways that are not contemplated by the employment contract.

-However, many employment contracts in the private sector look ahead to these situations and give employers wide latitude to monitor employees or search their belongings in the workplace.
+However, many private-sector employment contracts anticipate these situations and give employers wide latitude to monitor employees or search their belongings in the workplace.
 For example, employment contracts frequently:

 - give employers the power to monitor your computer usage,